muratkeremozcan/cctdd/ch17-react-query/react-query.md

 `const updateHero = () => console.log('updateHero')`

 We can instead use the `updateHero` returned from our hook.
-Similar to `usePostHero,` the `mutate` (which we cast as `createHero` and `updateHero respectively) takes a hero argument, which is what `updateHero` is expecting.
+Similar to `usePostHero,` the `mutate` (which we cast as `createHero` and `updateHero` respectively) takes a hero argument, which is what `updateHero` is expecting.

-`useMutation((item: Hero) => editItem(`heroes/${*item*.id}`, item)`

 With the below changes, we are sending out the `PUT` request and changing the hero after having edited it.
-We can confirm it in the runner, and in `db.json` We also auto-navigate back to heroes list.
+We can confirm it in the runner, and in `db.json`.
+We also auto-navigate back to heroes list.
 However, we have a similar cache problem; if we navigate away and come back the edited item is there, but it does not update immediately.

 ```tsx
 // src/heroes/HeroDetail.tsx